History of China: Tang dynasty (618–907)

 The Tang dynasty was a golden age of Chinese civilization, a prosperous, stable, and creative period with significant developments in culture, art, literature, particularly poetry, and technology.
 Buddhism became the predominant religion for the common people.
 Chang'an (modern Xi'an), the national capital, was the largest city in the world during its time.

 The first emperor, Emperor Gaozu, came to the throne on 18 June 618, placed there by his son, Li Shimin, who became the second emperor, Taizong, one of the greatest emperors in Chinese history.
 Combined military conquests and diplomatic maneuvers reduced threats from Central Asian tribes, extended the border, and brought neighboring states into a tributary system.
 Military victories in the Tarim Basin kept the Silk Road open, connecting Chang'an to Central Asia and areas far to the west.
 In the south, lucrative maritime trade routes from port cities such as Guangzhou connected with distant countries, and foreign merchants settled in China, encouraging a cosmopolitan culture.
 The Tang culture and social systems were observed and adapted by neighboring countries, most notably Japan.
 Internally the Grand Canal linked the political heartland in Chang'an to the agricultural and economic centers in the eastern and southern parts of the empire.
-Xuanzang, a Chinese Buddhist monk, scholar, traveller, and translator who travelled to India on his own, and returned with, "over six hundred Mahayana and Hinayana texts, seven statues of the Buddha and more than a hundred sarira relics."
+Xuanzang, a Chinese Buddhist monk, scholar, traveller, and translator travelled to India on his own and returned with "over six hundred Mahayana and Hinayana texts, seven statues of the Buddha and more than a hundred sarira relics."

 The prosperity of the early Tang dynasty was abetted by a centralized bureaucracy.
 The government was organized as "Three Departments and Six Ministries" to separately draft, review, and implement policies.
 These departments were run by royal family members and landed aristocrats, but as the dynasty wore on, were joined or replaced by scholar officials selected by imperial examinations, setting patterns for later dynasties.

 Under the Tang "equal-field system" all land was owned by the Emperor and granted to each family according to household size.
-Men granted land were conscripted for military service for a fixed period each year, a military policy known as the "Fubing system".
+Men granted land were conscripted for military service for a fixed period each year, a military policy known as the fubing system.
 These policies stimulated a rapid growth in productivity and a significant army without much burden on the state treasury.
 By the dynasty's midpoint, however, standing armies had replaced conscription, and land was continuously falling into the hands of private owners and religious institutions granted exemptions.